mabdusshakur/digital-product-shop/README.md

 # Digital Product Shop

-This is a simple digital product selling website built with Laravel and Livewire.
+This is a simple digital product selling website built with Laravel and Livewire, designed specifically for local businesses.

 ## Features

 - Browse and search for digital products
+- Create products with multiple subscriptions
 - Add products to the cart
+- Add products to the wishlist
 - Checkout using a manual payment gateway
+- Deliver products through email

 ## Installation